 Health care plans include a component for administration and profit in their premiums.
-In estimating the impact of this mandate on premiums, actuarial analysis (see Appendix B) assumes that health plans will apply their existing administration and profit loads to the increase in health care costs produced by the mandate.
+In estimating the impact of this mandate on premiums, actuarial analysis (see Appendix C) assumes that health plans will apply their existing administration and profit loads to the increase in health care costs produced by the mandate.
 Therefore, although there may be administrative costs associated with the mandate, administrative costs as a portion of premium would not change.

-The impact of the mandate on total health care costs (Section 3(d))
+7. The impact of the mandate on total health care cost (Section 3(d))

-Actuarial analysis for SB 1158 shows that the total expenditure for hearing aids in California (including total premiums and out-of-pocket spending for copayments and noncovered benefits) would increase by between 0.02% to 0.03% for those markets affected by the mandate.
-For those markets, health insurance premiums are estimated to increase on average by 0.05% or \$0.11 per member per month (PMPM).
-Increases in insurance premiums vary by market segment.
-Increases as measured by percentage changes in premiums are estimated to range from approximately 0.03% to 0.06%.
-Increases as measured by per member per month payments are estimated to range from approximately \$0.07 to \$0.14.
-The greatest impact would be on the small-group market.
-A substantial portion of the increase in insurance premiums would be due to insurance absorbing a portion of the benefit's cost previously paid for by the insured.
-This transfer effect is discussed below.
+The impact of the hearing aid benefit mandate on premiums in California will be less than 0.10%.
+Based on estimates, total costs (including total premiums and out-of-pocket spending for copayments and non-covered benefits) will increase by a range of 0.02% to 0.03%.
+For privately insured individuals, health insurance premiums will increase by approximately 0.05% to 0.09%, depending on their coverage segment, with the greatest impact being on the small-group health maintenance organization (HMO) segment (see Table A).
+A substantial portion of the increase in insurance premiums will be due to insurance absorbing a portion of the benefit's cost previously paid for by the insured.
+This transfer effect is discussed under Item 9, below.